Object DetectionΒΆ

 results = model.predict("path/to/image.jpg")

-Or use one of the pre-trained model weights directly from LightlyTrain:
+Or use one of the models provided by LightlyTrain:

 import lightly_train